FirstPersonNetwork/ostc-fpp-rs/docs/secure-key-management.md

 All of the above is linked back to the `Persona DID`.

-The lkmv tool is designed to be used with physical hardware tokens, such as Nitrokey, Yubikey.
+LKMV is designed to be used with physical hardware tokens, such as those made by Nitrokey or Yubikey.

 These tokens **MUST** support the openpgp-card protocol.